Do you need insulation in your home, and you’re looking for more information on a more traditional material like cellulose?

 - Cellulose weighs several times as much as fiberglass, which isn’t an issue unless insulating an attic slope.

 Cellulose insulation can be installed by one of two techniques.

 It can be blown-in – loose-fill or dense packed.
 It can also be spray applied with moisture added.

 The dry blown insulation can be installed using a machine to blow the cellulose into the area to be insulated.

 In existing homes, installers will remove a strip of exterior siding around waist high.
-They will then drill a row of three inch holes – one into each stud cavity.
-A special filler tube is then inserted and the insulation is blown-in filling the cavity.
-When installation is completed, the holes are sealed with a plug and the siding is replaced.
+They will then drill a row of three-inch holes – one into each stud cavity.
+A special filler tube is then inserted, and the insulation is blown-in filling the cavity.
+When the installation is completed, the holes are sealed with a plug, and the siding is replaced.

 For new construction, cellulose can be either damp-sprayed or installed dry behind netting, according to the U.S. Department of Energy.

 When cellulose is damp sprayed, a small amount of moisture is added at the spray nozzle tip, adding natural starches in the material, causing it to adhere to the cavity.